Skip to Content

 A new or improved library space would be fully accessible and include:

-• A large community room for programs that community groups can book
+• A large community room for library programs that community groups can book

 • A children's room with space for play, reading with caregivers, and collections for children of all ages